Logo

 Simone Signoret died of pancreatic cancer in Autheuil-Authouillet, France, aged 64.

-Simone Signoret was buried in Pere Lachaise Cemetery in Paris and Yves Montand was later buried next to her.
+Simone Signoret was buried in Pere Lachaise Cemetery in Paris, and Yves Montand later was buried next to her.